Brother, Brother

 I can't even handle a skirt or a purse.

 I compensate for either-or.
-Yes yes

 Mother, here I am.

-the wineglass swollen in his palm.
+swollen in palm.

-He inherited my mother’s grip.
+He inherited our mother’s hands.

 back to University & College Poetry Prizes